yungdennek/Music-Recommendation/docs/project_report_outline_v2.md

 #### Matrix Factorization (MF)

-[PLACEHOLDER: Scott to add if implemented]

-Optional component that factorizes the user-item interaction matrix via SVD/ALS to discover latent preference factors and improve performance on sparse data.
+Optional component that factorizes the user-item interaction matrix via SVD/ALS to discover latent preference factors.
+While not fully integrated into the evaluation pipeline, the architecture supports matrix factorization as an alternative to explicit user-user similarity computation, potentially improving performance on sparse data through learned latent representations.

 #### Hybrid Strategy